|Other Position:||2-time Big Ten Coach of the Year|

 He began his coaching career as head coach at Miami University-Middletown in 1990, served as an assistant coach at Miami (Ohio) from 1993-94 and was the pitching coach at IU from 1995-96.

 A four-year letterwinner at Miami (Ohio), Smith was a pitcher and an infielder for the RedHawks, and played three minor league seasons in the Chicago Cubs organization.
 He also participated in 1992 Major League Scouting Bureau's Professional Scout School as a representative of the Cubs.

 Born Feb.
 14, 1966, Smith graduated with a bachelor's degree in Education from Miami (Ohio) in 1989 and completed a master's degree in Sport Organization from Miami (Ohio) in 1992.

 A native of Kentland, Ind., Smith and his wife, Jaime, have three sons, Casey, Ty and Jack.
-Casey was a redshirt senior on the Hoosier baseball team while Ty is a sophomore receiver for the IU football team.
-Jack is a three-sport athlete at Bloomington High School North.
+Casey was a four-year letterwinner on the Hoosier baseball team while Ty is a member for the IU football team.
+Jack is a senior at Mountain Pointe High School.

 |1997||Miami (OH)||27-28||17-13 (4th)||

 |2002||Miami (OH)||31-28||16-12 (3rd - East)||MAC Tournament|

 |2003||Miami (OH)||36-24-1||19-9 (2nd - East)||MAC Tournament|